ibm-cloud-docs/Registry/registry_security_enforce.md

     # IMPORTANT: Review this policy and replace it with one that meets your requirements.
 If you do not run any third party applications in this namespace, you can remove this policy entirely.
     - name: "*"
       policy:
-    # These policies allow all IBM Cloud Container Service images from the global and all regional registries to deploy in this namespace.
+    # These policies allow all IBM Cloud Kubernetes Service images from the global and all regional registries to deploy in this namespace.
     # IMPORTANT: When you create your own policy in this namespace, make sure to include these repositories.
 If you do not, the cluster might not function properly.
     - name: "registry*.bluemix.net/armada/*"
       policy: